 Successfully completing my studies I was offered a full time position with QSuper in the Seminar's department.
 I also gained experience working within the Market Intelligence, & Marketing departments, and was finally offered my dream job of managing Public Relations.
 I absolutely loved my QSuper team, such a diverse & at times, hilarious group, but while I never took my position there for granted, I knew working in a large organisation was not for me.

 This was one of the most soul searching years for me.
 I felt I was stuck in a corporate trap.
 I felt every time I received a pay rise I needed better shoes, and I couldn’t see a way out.
 So I resigned.
 I sold my apartment.
 I left my amazing boyfriend to the corporate world he loved so much, and I moved home to my parents.
-I was still too young to write a book about "living with your parents at 30" but don't worry, that comes later.

 It was there that I re-united with my parents, and for the first time as an adult really understood what is was they did.

 My parents had owned and run Armidale Tourist Park since 2000.
 I had never identified Caravan parks as a legitimate business option, or even a legitimate place to stay.
 But they changed my mind on all fronts.

 While this was my first teaser into the Caravan Industry I didn’t stay long, as I felt there was more for me to discover before running a business in a small town.

 I went on a holiday to Melbourne to visit a mate, and ended up staying 3 months.
 I couldn’t leave, it was such an amazing city.
 I started to play poker at Crown and actually made enough money to play again and then some.
 I also had the opportunity to manage an art exhibition at Melbourne Centralon behalf of State Trustees for artists with a mental illness or disability.